 You may have been assigned a specific task (such as migrating code from a legacy system to a web-based platform), or receive a more general remit (such as analysing the current working practices in a unit of a large corporation).

-You may be the sole contractor on a project (although I’ve found this to be rare), or in a large team – mainly made up of contractors, with a permanent manager, or even a contract team or project leader.
+You may be the sole contractor on a project (although this is rare), or in a large team – mainly made up of contractors, with a permanent manager, or even a contract team or project leader.

 Being able to communicate is an essential part of being a contractor – both to gain the trust of your colleagues, and when demonstrating your ability to complete a task.